kourtnee/cse1001-novnc/README.md

 * If you plan to have more than one container running, make sure you use different ports.
 The run scripts for this project default to 6080.
 * Default username inside the container: cse1001
 * Default password inside the container: java
+* The auto run scripts automatically try to open the Firefox web browser.
+If you don't want to use that you can manually connect in the browser of your choice with: http://127.0.0.1:6080/

 <p>&nbsp;</p>